Leaf curl a fungal disease that infects young leaves making them swollen, thickened and distorted.

 There may be other causes of leaves curling.
 Check for insects or webbing then try the Kiwicare Garden Problem Solver.

-To control leaf curl, spray with Organic Copper Oxy soon after pruning, just before bud burst happens in Spring.
+- To control leaf curl, spray with a copper spray soon after pruning, just before bud burst happens in Spring.